zhangjiaobxy/DDSearch/README.md

 DDSearch 1.0 - Linux version
 ------------------------

-DDSearch 1.0 is implemented in Python3.
+DDSearch （Deep Dynamic Search） is implemented in Python3.

 This package includes DDSearch 1.0 Python scripts and related files for the following paper: